carbon-language/carbon-lang/docs/design/generics/details.md

 `Movable & OptionalStorage`, since the `Movable` requirement is [sufficient to guarantee](#lookup-resolution-and-specialization) that some implementation of `OptionalStorage` exists for `T`.
-Carbon does not require callers of `Optional`, even generic callers, to specify that the argument type implements `OptionalStorage`:
+Carbon does not require callers of `Optional`, even checked-generic callers, to specify that the argument type implements `OptionalStorage`:

 ```
 // ✅ Allowed: `T` just needs to be `Movable` to form `Optional(T)`.